 If you’re more of a DIY person, you can tackle the installation yourself.
-Aside from the cost of the vinyl, you’ll also need a toolkit like this one from 3M which includes a special knife, felt, and a squeegee.
+Aside from the cost of the vinyl, you’ll also need a toolkit which includes a special knife, felt, and a squeegee.
 You’ll also need a heat source like a heat gun to help stretch the vinyl out during the installation.
 Be aware that vinyl installation is a time-consuming process that takes patience and attention to detail, as any imperfection in the trailer’s exterior can show through the vinyl.
 Additionally, if you do need graphics, it may be difficult to find a vinyl supplier in your area who will do a custom print job for you and let you do the installation yourself — most printers will also want to install the vinyl.

 Vinyl wrapping a trailer is a great option if you need some extra protection from the elements, you want easy advertisement for your business, or if you’d like to change up your trailer’s look but want the option to remove it in the future.
 Vinyl wrap is already a popular option for other vehicles because of all of these perks and because of its versatility, so it may be a good option for your trailer as well.
 Vinyl wrapping depends mainly on the size of your trailer and the type of material you choose to use.
 While you can opt to apply vinyl yourself, take care, because it’s a time-consuming process that requires much patience and attention to detail.